orionlee/pht_eb_stats/PilotResult.md

 ### Single Eclipse Candidates

+4 candidates have only 1 eclipse observed.
+They are noted  as single eclipse candidates.

-One of them, TIC [388508344](https://exofop.ipac.caltech.edu/tess/target.php?id=388508344)  (Subject [48227275](https://www.zooniverse.org/projects/nora-dot-eisner/planet-hunters-tess/talk/subjects/48227275)), is special in that only one eclipses was observed.
+For example, TIC [388508344](https://exofop.ipac.caltech.edu/tess/target.php?id=388508344)  (Subject [48227275](https://www.zooniverse.org/projects/nora-dot-eisner/planet-hunters-tess/talk/subjects/48227275)), is special in that only one eclipses was observed.
 It is likely to be a long period eclipsing binary (with a period longer than 100 days).
 Targets similar to this one are likely to fall through the crack of typical automated pipelines to identify eclipsing binaries.

 ## Future Work and Ideas

 - Expand to cover all targets from sectors 1 - 26 (the TESS prime mission) if the pilot is deemed viable and useful.
-- Vet all 67 candidates and learn how the process could be improved.
+- The candidate list's accuracy is so so (75%).
+However,
+  - those with `N_eb_adj` >= 3 is quite accurate.
+The downside is they only account for about 33% of the candidates (21 out of 61).
+  - those with `N_eb_adj` =2's accuracy is so-so (65%).
+There are possibilities to weed some of them out automatically.
 - One area could be reducing false positives.
-  - possibly some other tags might indicate false positives (in addition to transit-like ones), e.g., `#contaminated`
+  - possibly some other tags might indicate false positives (in addition to transit-like ones), e.g., tags for pulsators, `#contaminated`, etc.
-  - Eliminate false positives due to contamination.
+  - Identify those that are likely to be contaminated by / blended with a nearby eclipsing binary.
     - E.g., infer the companion object's approximate radius and flag those that are too small
     - the radius can be inferred from the dips' approximate depth, which could plausibly obtained from some of the following sources.
       - [TCEs](https://exo.mast.stsci.edu/): some of the candidates are flagged by the exoplanet finding pipeline, which can provide information on the identified periodic dips.